Apply online for a school place at infant, junior, primary and secondary schools in North Yorkshire.

 Other useful information

-- Information for children with a final statement of special educational needs (SEN) or an education health and care plan (EHCP) can be found here.
+- Information for children with an education health and care plan (EHCP) can be found here.

 - Find out more about school holiday dates, school transport, support for schoolchildren, school meals and more.